-What is a Laneway Suite?
+What is a Laneway House in Toronto?

 A Laneway Suite is a new, self-contained residential unit located on the same lot as a detached house, semi-detached house or townhouse, and generally located in the rear yard next to a laneway.
 The laneway suite is typically smaller than and fully detached from the main building.